lgastako/resume/README.md

 Founded and lead my own software development consulting company servicing Fortune 500 companies such as Freddie Mac and Verisign.

-Regrettably this period was filled with Lots of enterprise Java, JBoss, WebLogic and EJBs.
+Regrettably, this period was filled with Lots of enterprise Java, JBoss, WebLogic and EJBs.
 Deploy on-prem.

 ## Prior Experience